 Summons – By whom served.

 The process shall be served by the sheriff of the county where the action is brought or where the defendant is found, or by his deputy, or by the marshal or sheriff of the court, or by his deputy, or by any citizen of the United States specially appointed by the court for that purpose or by someone who is not a party and is not younger than 18 years of age and has been appointed as a permanent process server by the court in which the action is brought.
 Where the service of process is made outside of the United States, after an order of publication, it may be served either by any citizen of the United States or by any resident of the country, territory, colony, or province who the court specially appoints for that purpose.
 When service is to be made within this state, the person doing such service shall make the service within five (5) days from receiving the summons and complaint.
-Still, failure to do service within the five-day period will not invalidate a later service.
+Still, failure to do service within the five days will not invalidate a later service.

 Summons – Personal service.